Regenerative Education Alliance Internship and Volunteering Opportunities

 Requirements

-Interest in Sustainability or Nonprofit Management: An interest in learning about regenerative agriculture, food security, and environmentally sound practices, or a general interest in working with nonprofits.
+Interest in Sustainability, Community Nourishment, or Nonprofit Management: An interest in learning about regenerative agriculture, food security, and environmentally sound practices, or a general interest in working with nonprofits.

 Reliability and Responsibility: Commitment to teamwork, punctuality, and task completion.